Moonchichiii/woodhouse_private_eatery/README.md

 ## Deployment

-- Setting up the settings.py before pushing it to Heroku don't forget Debbug = `False`
+- Set up the settings.py before pushing it to Heroku, don't forget Debbug = `False`

-- then pushing it to the main on github, after follow the steps below.
+- Push it to the main on github, then follow the steps below.

 - https://www.heroku.com